The Weakly-Nonlinear Admittance at Open Ends of Two- and Three-Dimensional Acoustic Waveguides: Results

 To demonstrate the appropriateness of our choice of numerical parameters, we plot the end-correction coefficient as calculated for various values of $\alpha_\mathrm{max}^2$ and $\eta$ in figure \ref{endcorrectionconvergenceplot.pdf},

 alongside the Wiener--Hopf solution in black.
-This is a zoomed-in section of figure \ref{2Dendcorrectionplot.pdf}, focussing only on the $\hat{s}_2^1$ curve and Helmholtz numbers between the corresponding mode's cut-on and that of the next mode up (i.e. between $2\pi$ and $4\pi$).
+This is a zoomed-in section of figure \ref{2Dendcorrectionplot.pdf}, focussing only on Helmholtz numbers between the $\alpha = 2$ mode's cut-on and that of the next mode up (i.e. between $2\pi$ and $4\pi$).

 We see that the option we chose ($\eta = 1/40$ and $\alpha_\text{max}^2 = 2000$, shown by the dashed green line) is the closest to the Wiener--Hopf solution.
 We also see that if we restrict $\alpha_\mathrm{max}$ to $200$ (while keeping $\alpha_\mathrm{max}^1 = 10$), the $\eta = 1/10$ option (solid, green), while oscillating much more than the $\eta = 1/40$ option (dotted, green), actually has an average value much closer to the Wiener--Hopf one, and never exceeds the $\eta = 1/40$ value in its inaccuracy, thus making more moderate values of $\eta$ a better choice for more moderate modenumber ratios.
 This is because smaller values of $\eta$ correspond to a smaller duct exit on the scale of the outer duct width, and therefore require higher resolution in the outer duct to correctly resolve.
 This phenomenon is also demonstrated when comparing values of $\eta$ for fixed $\alpha_\mathrm{max}^2 = 2000$: the $\eta = 1/40$ line (dashed, green) from figure \ref{2Dendcorrectionplot.pdf} is consistently closer to the Wiener--Hopf value than the $\eta = 1/100$ line (dot-dashed, green), proving the same point.